 Indeed, “we have been sanctified through the offering of the body of Jesus Christ once for all” (verse 10 of chapter 10, ESV).
 As such, “how much more shall we be saved from God’s wrath through Him!”
 (Romans 5:9, NIV).

 Therefore, to be sanctified by Jesus’ blood is to be made holy and set apart by His Spirit.
 It comes after justification.

 Jesus suffered “the righteous for the unrighteous that He might bring us to God, being put to death in the flesh but made alive in the Spirit” (1 Peter 3:18, ESV).

 Sin separated us from God.
 It hindered us from approaching His presence in person.
-But Jesus’ sacrifice has made it possible for us to have communion with Him again because He has reconciled the world unto Himself (Ellen White, With God at Dawn 53.3).
+But Jesus’ sacrifice made it possible for us to have communion with Him again because He has reconciled the world unto Himself 20.

 What a blessing to know that Jesus Himself paved the way for us to reunite with Him!

-Though we don’t deserve to be reconciled with Him because of our sin, His sacrifice has broken the walls in our favor.
+Though we don’t deserve to be reconciled with Him because of our sins, His sacrifice has broken the walls in our favor.

 We Want to Hear From You

 What have you learned about the blood sacrifice and its great fulfillment in Jesus Christ?

 Share your thoughts by commenting below.